IonutParau/thepuzzlecell/markdown/how_to_make_a_mod.md

 # What functions are available?

-There is `tpc_api_docs.lua`, which is meant to bring IDE support to TPC.
+There is [tpc_api_docs.lua](https://github.com/IonutParau/thepuzzlecell/blob/main/extra/tpc_api_docs.lua), which is meant to bring IDE support to TPC.
 It defines a list of functions you can use, so your IDE knows which functions exist, and their types.

 The most important function to know about is `TPC.DefineCell`, which actually defines a cell based off a specified config.